d2l-ai/d2l-en/chapter_gaussian-processes/gp-intro.md

 and variance
 $$s^2 = k(x,x) - k(x,x_{1:3})k(x_{1:3},x_{1:3})^{-1}k(x,x_{1:3})$$

-(Contour density and function-space plots for the above example are in progress).

 In this introductory notebook, we have been considering _noise free_ observations.
 As we will see, it is easy to include observation noise.
 If we assume that the data are generated from a latent noise free function $f(x)$ plus iid Gaussian noise
 $\epsilon(x) \sim \mathcal{N}(0,\sigma^2)$
 with variance $\sigma^2$, then our covariance function simply becomes